Home & News Activities Joining the Society Archives OUDCE weekend

 There can be as many as 15 or more qualifying OUDCE philosophy courses in a term; so, to achieve a win or place is something to be proud of.
 The essays will be judged by philosophically well qualified members of the Philosophical Society, who do not know the identity of the authors, only the titles of the courses they are pursuing.

-Michaelmas Term competition
+Trinity Term competition

 Entries are now being judged.

-Trinity Term competition winners:
+Hilary Term competition winners:

 Judges' Guidelines